Back to Legal Status

 Legal Disclaimer

-While Colorado has legalized personal use and is developing a regulated healing center system, psilocybin remains illegal under federal law.
-Licensed healing centers are not yet operational as of early 2024.
+Colorado allows adult personal use and regulated supervised psilocybin services under state law, but commercial retail sales remain prohibited and psilocybin remains illegal under federal law.
+Local rules and licensing requirements can change.
 This information is for educational purposes only and does not constitute legal advice.